 28 November 2023 – New data has revealed that for the first time in 12 years, the UK business population has shrunk.
-More businesses have closed down than started up over the past two years.
+More firms have closed down than started up over the past two years.

 However, in the past two years this has changed, when for the first time in over a decade the business death rate is higher than the business birth rate, according to the latest figures by the Office for National Statistics (ONS).